Mujibism: Others

 As an opponent of colonialism and imperialism, Sheikh Mujib expressed solidarity with liberation movements of occupied nations in different colonies.
 Mujib was also pacifist and was involved in Non-Aligned Movement.
-His ideology also supports and encourages global peace and usually has anti-war stance, unless a nation is under attack.

-Mujibism ideology also promotes and encourages rational & logical thinking among people.
-It also includes scientific minded thinking, thus Bangabandhu Sheikh Mujibur Rahman introduced science based education in the country, so that people of the country can have the ability of free thinking based on logic, rationality, reasoning and science and also emphasised on the development of science & technology for the betterment of the country.
+His ideology supports and encourages global peace and usually has anti-war stance, unless a nation is under attack.
+Mujibism ideology promotes and encourages rational and logical thinking among people.
+It also includes scientific minded thinking, thus Bangabandhu Sheikh Mujibur Rahman introduced science based education in the country, so that people of the country can have the ability of free thinking based on logic, rationality, reasoning and science and also emphasised on the development of science and technology for the betterment of the country.
 Mujibism fiercely opposes superstitions and dogmas that holds the development of the nation back, similar to Atatürk's Kemalism ideology.
 Bangabandhu Sheikh Mujibur Rahman, also ensured people's rights, freedom of expression and individual freedom in the country, as the philosophy of Mujibism supports the universal human rights, for a better humanity and nation.
 Mujibism also promotes environmentalism, alongside science.
-Bangabandhu Sheikh Mujibur Rahman used to plant trees by himself often and promoted tree planting, because he believed that both the country & world's prosperity and peace also lies in the green and clean environment of the nation.
-Under his rule, his government took several initiatives to plant trees, maintain the biodiversity & protect the forests, rivers & environment of Bangladesh.
+Bangabandhu Sheikh Mujibur Rahman used to plant trees by himself often and promoted tree planting, because he believed that both the country and world's prosperity and peace also lies in the green and clean environment of the nation.
+Under his rule, his government took several initiatives to plant trees, maintain the biodiversity, and protect the forests, rivers, and the environment of Bangladesh.

 Legacy

 When the Constitution of Bangladesh was adopted in 1972, the four pillars become the four fundamental state policies of Bangladesh.
-Today nationalism, socialism, democracy, and secularism remain the fundamental state principles of the Constitution.

-Following the Awami League's victory in 2008, Mujib's daughter Sheikh Hasina utilised Mujibism to produce a cult of personality around her father.
+After the victory of the Awami League in 2008, Mujib's daughter Sheikh Hasina converted Mujibism into a cult of personality around her father.